-No. This test is not yet approved or cleared by the United States FDA.
-FDA may issue an Emergency Use
+No. This test is not yet approved or cleared by the United States FDA, but it has been issued an

 If you develop symptoms or your symptoms get worse you should seek medical care.
 If you have the following symptoms you should seek immediate medical care at the closest emergency room: